Predator and prey

 This Rüppell’s vulture is also feeding on the carcass of a white-bearded wildebeest calf, which was probably killed by lions.
 (Photo copyright © by Kaj Halberg)

 Argiope is a large genus of spiders of the family Araneidae, comprising about 90 species, distributed in all warmer areas of the world.
 Their web is quite large and often rather invisible, with the exception of a pure white silk pattern in the centre, made from densely woven threads, which form an X or a zig-zag pattern.
 The spider sits with one pair of legs in each of the four directions of the X, or aligned with the zig-zag pattern.
 This often makes the animal extremely visible, and many scientists have speculated as to what purpose this pattern is made.
 One theory is that its visibility might prevent large animals from accidentally destroying the web.
 Research has also shown that the pattern reflects ultra-violet light, which may attract prey to the web.

-More pictures of Argiope species and many other spiders may be seen on the page Animals: Cobwebs.
+Other pictures, depicting Argiope species, and many other spiders, may be seen on the page Animals: Cobwebs.

 Argiope spider with its prey, a bush-cricket, Cahuita, Limón, Costa Rica.
 (Photo copyright © by Kaj Halberg)